suuumans/python-learnings/README.md

 - `functions/`: Contains the questions and solutions to function problems in python.
 - `loops/`: Contains the questions and solutions to loop problems in python.
 - `oop/`: Contains the questions and solutions to object oriented programming problems in python.
+- `decorators/`: Contains the questions and solutions to decorator problems in python.
+- `error_handling/`: Contains the first small project in python.
 - `README.md`: This file, providing an overview of the project.

 ## Challenges Included